isomerpages/nlb-biblioasia/_apr-to-jun-2013/From Garden City to Gardening City.md

 Quek, T. (2010, January 4).
 [How the idea of a city nature trail came about](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20100124-1.2.8.17). _The Straits Times_, p.
 15. Retrieved from NewspaperSG.

 Saifulbahri Ismail.
 (2012, June 28).
-Decision to build Gardens By The Bay not an easy one: PM Lee. _ChannelNews Asia_.
+Decision to build Gardens by the Bay not an easy one: PM Lee. _ChannelNews Asia_.
 Retrieved from ChannelNews Asia website.

 Singapore.
 Parliament.&nbsp;[_Parliamentary Debates: Official report_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4826189).
 (1968, December 16).
 Second Reading of the Environmental Public Health Bill (Vol. 28).
 Singapore: \[s.n.\].
 (Call no.: RCLOS 328.5957 SIN)